N0x1s/b64/README.md

 python setup.py install
 ```
 ## How to use
+### 1) Converting local/remote images/text ... to base64 and the opposite
 Let us suppose you have a group of data that you want to convert to base64 or the opposite
 ```python
 >>> from b64 import B64